Zwiesel Forest Museum

 How long should I spend visiting?

-A visit typically takes around two to three hours, allowing ample time to explore the exhibits and engage with the museum’s offerings.
+A visit typically takes about 2-3 hours to fully explore the exhibits and gain a comprehensive understanding of the museum’s offerings.

 Is photography allowed?